Monte-Christo/dockerdevenv/ReadMe.md

 Commit and Sync

-Create Image from Dockerfile (right-click and provide tag `edgarknapp/dockerdevenvdemo:latest`.
+Right-click on Dockerfile and select `Create Image...`  (provide tag `edgarknapp/dockerdevenvdemo:latest`.

-Push to DockerHub.
+Use Docker Dashboard to push image to DockerHub.

 Create new Docker dev env based on git repo.